uozuAho/note_searcher/readme.md

 To run a search:

-> ./search.sh "your search query"  # quotes are required for multiple words
+> ./note_searcher.sh search "your search query"  # quotes are required for multiple words

 To rebuild the index: `TODO :)`